Morveus/random/README.md

 Cloudflare Lava Lamps-inspired tool: use your RTSPS camera feed to generate random numbers.

+⚠️ This is for fun, do not use in production, thank you

 <img width="673" alt="image" src="https://github.com/user-attachments/assets/535f4fde-79b4-4a34-abeb-915ca4993ead" />

 ## Features